OpenSpace/openspace.github.io/docs/users/commandline.md

 will disable all planet trails by matching any property with any characters before the `Trail` in its name.

-`openspace.setPropertyValueRegex("Scene.M[a,e]r.*Trail.Renderable.Enabled", false)`

-will disable only the Mercury and Mars orbit trails, due to the specific regex syntax provided.

 ## Tagging
 Another way to control objects together is to use the tagging feature.
 Objects can be put into a group by tagging them with a common tag name.
 A Tag can be applied to an object in a .mod file, and there is no limit on the number of tags that can be applied to a single object.
 Tags can be added to a section in a .mod file using the syntax: